 Improving Health Care Infrastructure and Practices

-DIFAR: This Latin American focused educational program teaches general health care practitioners how to better prevent, diagnose and treat type 2 diabetes.
-Practithow to identify the main risk factors and mitigate the progression of chronic complications associated with the disease.
+DIFAR: This Latin American focused educational program teaches general healthcare practitioners how to better prevent, diagnose and treat type 2 diabetes.
+Practitioners learn how to identify the main risk factors and mitigate the progression of chronic complications associated with the disease.

-A CD, “CURE,” has also been used for health care professionals in Turkey.
+A compact disc (CD), “CURE,” has also been used for healthcare professionals in Turkey.
 Covering all hematologic diseases, its resources include diagnosis criteria, recent data and treatment options.
 Hematologists and oncologists were also offered a web platform for three months – called “e-Oncology Days” – in late 2011 to provide educational sessions on HCC (hepatocellular carcinoma), melanoma and CML.